“Over-communication is my battle cry.”

 Knowledge Management Program Lead

 So if over-communication is Julia’s battle cry, how has adding another app into the mix made the conversations that happen more efficient instead of overwhelming?

-“For us, over-communication includes asking ‘Hey, have you checked Guru?’, simply sharing a Card, or sending a Knowledge Alert and announcement.
+“For us, over-communication includes asking ‘Hey, have you checked Guru?’, simply sharing a Card, or sending an announcement.
 Where Guru helps out is by being that hub for us and saying, "Hey, all the knowledge in here?
 We've vetted it; we’re working on it, we're continuing to improve it, reuse it.
 And this is where you need to go if you're looking for a certain answer for an SOP."